ucsb-cs9/s25/_lectures/lect18.md

 ---

 ### Q: What if I have nested loops, but they all depend on the same n?
-> Pay attention to the conditions closely such as break statements or returns.
+> Check the loop conditions—`break` or `return` might reduce iterations.
+Don’t assume worst-case without analyzing logic.

 ---

 ### Q: If we have a return or a break, then we don’t multiply it in our calculation?
-> Yes, there is an early exit, so it is not included.
+> Correct.
+Early exits mean the loop may not fully run, so don't multiply blindly.

 ---